christianalfoni/impact/docs/05_Services.md

 # Services

-A service is just a class which is enhanced with the ability to be injected into components and other classes.
-You never instantiate the class directly, the constructor is only used to inject other classes or values, and run initialization logic.
+A service is just a class that can be injected into other services and components.
+You never instantiate the class directly, the constructor is only used to inject other services or values, and run initialization logic.
+A service is considered a very broad term.
+A service can be a simple utility, an API making requests or simply managing UI state.

 ```ts
 import { Service } from 'impact-app'